cjordan/rust-erfa/erfa-sys/README.md

 If new ERFA functions or constants are introduced, then `gen_rust_include.sh` should also be run.

-## MacOS and/or Windows
+## Windows
-I don't have access to these systems, so I don't know how they would work here.
+I don't know how to run/bind to ERFA on Windows, so this crate may not work there.
 Pull requests welcome.

 ## Acknowledgement
 This crate was made with a lot of help and inspiration from the